 Competition Changes

 In a Google search, your listing competes with others on the page.
 In AI shopping, the agent often presents a single recommendation or a short list.
 If your data is incomplete or your prices aren’t competitive, you might not make the cut.
+Make sure to check our Shopify SEO checklist to ensure your store is optimized.

 - Accurate titles (not keyword-stuffed)